Issa_Tall

 Issa Tall — General Manager

-Issa Tall was named the Columbus Crew’s sixth full-time General Manager on June 6, 2024 and is entering his first full season in the role.
+Issa Tall was named the Columbus Crew’s sixth full-time General Manager on June 6, 2024 and is entering his third season in the role.
 Tall serves as the Crew’s Chief Soccer Officer and oversees all sporting elements of the Club from the First Team to the Academy, including technical staff; player personnel, development and engagement; scouting and analytics; performance and medical services; team operations and administration; and strategic projects.

 Tall joined the Crew as Assistant General Manager of Player Personnel & Strategy in 2019 and has significantly impacted Club-wide personnel decisions and long-term planning throughout his time with the Club.
 He also oversaw the team’s scouting, player personnel and analytics processes in his previous position.
-During his tenure with the Crew, MLS’ First Club has won two MLS Cups (2020 and 2023), Leagues Cup 2024 and the 2021 Campeones Cup.
+During his tenure with the Crew, MLS’ first Club has won two MLS Cups (2020 and 2023), Leagues Cup 2024 and the 2021 Campeones Cup.

 In 2024, Columbus reached the Concacaf Champions Cup Final for the first time in its history and claimed the Leagues Cup 2024 trophy.
 With those accomplishments, the Crew became the first MLS club to play in three major tournament finals in a span of nine months, sparked by their 2023 MLS Cup title.
 Despite playing a franchise-high 50 matches across all competitions, the Black & Gold set Club records for regular season points (66), wins (19), goal differential (league-best +32), away wins (9), goals (72), away goals (34) and unique goal scorers (18).

-The success in 2023 occurred following one of the Crew’s most active summer transfer windows, highlighted by the incoming transfers of 2020 MLS Golden Boot winner forward Diego Rossi and defender Yevhen Cheberko, the outgoing transfer of Lucas Zelarayán and trades for Julian Gressel and Camacho.
+The success in 2023 occurred following one of the Crew’s most active summer transfer windows, highlighted by the incoming transfers of 2020 MLS Golden Boot winner Rossi and defender Yevhen Cheberko, the outgoing transfer of Lucas Zelarayán and trades for Julian Gressel and Camacho.
 The Crew also received tremendous contributions from talent developed within the Club: Homegrown midfielder Aidan Morris, a 2023 MLS All-Star and 22 Under 22 presented by BODYARMOR selection; 2022 MLS NEXT Pro Goalkeeper of the Year Schulte and Homegrown midfielder/defender Sean Zawadzki, who both received their first U.S. Men’s National Team call-ups; and 2022 MLS NEXT Pro Best XI defender Mohamed Farsi.

 Midway through the 2024 campaign, Tall and the Crew completed the transfer of Columbus-product Morris to the English Championship’s Middlesbrough FC, fulfilling a long-desired aspiration of the Crew Academy product to play in Europe.
 Prior to the 2025 season, Tall also secured the largest transfer fee in Club annals for Hernández, who joined historic La Liga side Real Betis in January.
+Following development with the Crew, the team also secured the transfer of 2022 MLS NEXT Pro MVP and Golden Boot winner forward Jacen Russell-Rowe to Ligue 1’s Toulouse FC prior to the 2026 campaign.

 Prior to Columbus, Tall gained critical experience at FIFA’s Headquarters in Zurich (2016-2019), where he worked in the Federation’s Team Services and Competition Department – the group responsible for organizing the World Cup and other FIFA competitions.
 He was a primary liaison for all international delegations participating in major FIFA tournaments, including the 2018 World Cup in Russia, the 2016 Olympic Games in Brazil and the 2018 FIFA Club World Cup in the United Arab Emirates.
 Additionally, he led the revision and implementation of the current FIFA World Rankings.